Impact of your support

 Updated:

-As each woman participates in our year-long programme, she works to strengthen herself across four critical areas of social and economic empowerment.
-Here are just a few of the many changes a sample of our graduates report seeing in their lives over three years.
+As each woman participates in our year-long Stronger Women, Stronger Nations programme, she works to strengthen herself across four critical areas of social and economic empowerment.
+Here are just a few of the many changes a sample of our graduates report seeing in their lives.
+Data presented below was collected in 2023.

 Women earn and save money